 Surgery / Radiation / Chemotherapy

 Conventional multimodal treatment plans that combine surgery, radiation and chemotherapy are not typically used for Stage IV Mesothelioma patients.
 They are, however, sometimes used for pain management reasons.
+Surgery may remove the primary tumor, but it does not guarantee relief from further metastasizing or reoccurrence.

 With pleural mesothelioma, surgery may remove the primary tumor to ease pressure on the lungs and improve breathing.
 Similarly, surgery for pericardial and peritoneal mesothelioma may reduce pressure on the heart and abdomen and provide pain relief.